How To Use Pipedrive Effectively: Guide & Best Practices

 Set up email and calendar integration

-Connecting your email and calendar to Pipedrive streamlines communication and scheduling:
+Connecting your email and calendar to Pipedrive streamlines communication and scheduling.

 1. Email integration: